actuallysherlock/markmiddle/README.md

 ```

 ```
 Mo language is specified here, so no syntax highlighting (varies based on renderer).
-But hey, let's still add a <em>tag</em> because why not.
+But hey, let's still add a <em>tag</em> because why not
 ```
 ````